xxdydx/blog/_posts/2021-07-12-a-xor-challenge.markdown

 ## Description
 Haha!
 I encrypted a message containing the flag with a 12-byte XOR key.
 Let's see if you can crack it.
 Btw, the phrase "Your flag is" shows up in the plaintext, good luck!
-Note: The plaintext containing the flag contains some non-printable ascii characters to throw off auto-xor solvers :wink:
-Flag format: FLAG{some_string}
+Note: The plaintext containing the flag contains some non-printable ascii characters to throw off auto-xor solvers 😉 Flag format: FLAG{some_string}